 Drought relief in Kenya

 In September 2021, the Kenyan government declared the drought in the northern parts of the country a national disaster.
-At that time, about 2 million people were already in need of external assistance.
+Some 36.1 million people in the Horn of Africa are already dependent on external aid (as of September 2022).
 The country is now so parched that many people have lost their livestock and no longer know how to feed themselves and their families.
-By January 2022, the number of people in need of assistance has already risen to 2.9 million.
+The number of lost livestock now totals about 2.4 million animals in Kenya alone.
+As of August 2022, the number of people in need of assistance has continued to grow.
+About 4-5 million people are already in need of humanitarian assistance to survive.
+Acute malnutrition data revealed that nearly one million children under five and 134,270 pregnant and lactating mothers are already acutely malnourished and in need of support.
 An end to the disaster is not yet in sight.

 Together with our partner PACIDA, we are providing emergency relief in the affected area.
 By distributing cash, we are ensuring that families in need are supplied with food.
 We are also providing clean drinking water in regions where wells have already dried up.

 In Marsabit County, northern Kenya, on the border with Ethiopia, lies the district of Illeret.
-In the past year and a half, this region has not received the usual amount of rainfall.
+In the past year and a half, this region has received far less rain than it used to.
 There have been recurrent droughts in the past decades.
-However, the time between droughts is getting shorter and shorter, making it difficult for people and animals to recover from the crises.
-These natural disasters are the effects of climate change, and in northern Kenya they affect the very people whose living conditions have not contributed to global warming.
+However, the time between extreme droughts is getting shorter and shorter, making it difficult for people and animals to recover from the crises.
+These natural disasters are the effects of climate change, and in northern Kenya they affect people whose living conditions have contributed little to global warming.